-- Create or Extend Supplier (Supplier Onboarding) – More commonly referred to as Supplier Onboarding.
-This is the process of how an organization commences a new business relationship with a supplier.
-If it’s new in the whole enterprise it will be created from scratch, therefore a new supplier.
+- Create or Extend Supplier (Supplier Onboarding) – more commonly referred to as Supplier Onboarding or Vendor Onboarding.
+This is the process of how an organization commences a new business relationship with a supplier / vendor.
+If it’s new for the whole enterprise it will be created from scratch, therefore a new supplier.
 If the supplier is already doing business with one of the enterprise’s organizations then it will be a supplier extension.
-The process should be defined from a line of business requesting the supplier –for example, this could be anyone essentially in marketing, research, supply chain, finance, etc. – , approval of the request, collection of data from the supplier, review and assessment of data (includes all aspects compliance, risk, data quality, etc.), business approval and finally activation into the target systems (ERP, P2P, GRC, etc.)
+The process should be defined from a line of business requesting the supplier –for example, this could be anyone essentially in marketing, research, supply chain, finance, etc. – approval of the request, collection of data from the supplier / vendor, review and assessment of data (includes all aspects compliance, risk, data quality, etc.), business approval and finally activation into the target systems (ERP, P2P, GRC, etc.)

 - Update Supplier – this is the process of making any change to an existing record.
-This could affect both global/central data, which is shared and will require some form of global governance group to do this efficiently – having every team that uses the supplier approve a change to their name is not going to be an effective approach.
-There will also be instances where the data is purely local, for example the payment terms, bank account or reconciliation accounts used for a particular company – this should be managed by a divisional/local team.
-Changes could be initiated internally or externally by supplier through a portal.
-Over time this process should go beyond just master data and cover changes to other types of information such as Health & Safety, Information Security, Social Responsibility, etc. which is beyond the scope of this blog.
+This could affect both global / central data, which is shared and will require some form of global governance group to do this efficiently – having every team that uses the supplier approve a change to their name is not going to be an effective approach.
+There will also be instances where the data is purely local, for example the payment terms, bank account or reconciliation accounts used for a particular company – this should be managed by a divisional / local team.
+Changes could be initiated internally or externally by supplier or vendor through a portal.
+Over time this process should go beyond just vendor data management and cover changes to other types of information such as Health & Safety, Information Security, Social Responsibility, etc. which is beyond the scope of this blog.

-You will have noticed there are only four bullet points, that’s because we bundle the first two processes together.
+You will have noticed that there are only four bullet points above, but that’s not because we can’t count – rather it’s because we bundle the first two processes together.
 To an agnostic business user, they will not understand the subtlety of create vs. extend.
-Typically, your technology (and data stewards) will handle this on their behalf in order to make life easy and keep your data good.
+Typically, your technology (and data stewards) will handle this on their behalf in order to make life easy and keep your data quality good.

 By far the most important and complex process of all is the Supplier Onboarding process.
 It is much easier to get things done upfront or from the ground up and it also makes the most business sense.